Everything You Need to Know About Real Estate Insurance

 - Your deductibles

-Insureon claims that the cost of real estate insurance with general liability costs about $390 per year.
-Similarly, realtors paid $665 per year for errors and omissions insurance and $520 per year for a BOP.
+Insureon claims that the cost of real estate insurance with general liability is about $390 per year.
+Similarly, real estate agents paid $665 per year for errors and omissions insurance and $520 per year for a BOP.

 Every business is unique and so are its risks.
 Your insurance premium is dependent on your choices.
 If you need more accurate numbers, you can always consult an insurance expert.